jrnl-org/jrnl/docs/overview.md

 ## Multi-Platform Support

 `jrnl` is compatible with most operating systems.
-Pre-compiled binaries are available through several distribution channels, and you can build from source.
+You can download it using one of a variety of package managers, or you can build from source.
 See the [installation page](./installation.md) for more information.

 ## Open-Source